 Iron Overload Cardiomyopathy

 In patients with HF and suspected cardiac iron overload, and especially in transfusion-dependent beta-thalassaemia major, CMR with T2* at 1.5T field strength should be performed at the earliest opportunity to expedite definitive diagnosis and treatment and advice from a centre of expertise sought [113].
 T2* is a magnetic relaxation property of any tissue and is inversely related to intracellular iron stores.
 Myocardial T2* <20ms is a reproducible, specific marker of significant cardiac iron content, which does not correlate with liver iron concentration and serum ferritin (Figure 6) [114].
 Myocardial T2* and iron concentration in the septum are excellent predictors of mean total cardiac iron concentration in explanted hearts [115].
 T2* declines before LVEF, and is the best predictor of future HF and ventricular arrhythmias, with T2* <10ms indicating high risk and 10-20ms indicating intermediate risk [116].
-If iron chelation therapy is started early, declines in LVEF are preventable and reversible: T2* imaging has had a major impact on survival in thalassaemic patients [117]. (!!!
-INVALID CITATION !!!
-[126-128])
+If iron chelation therapy is started early, declines in LVEF are preventable and reversible: T2* imaging has had a major impact on survival in thalassaemic patients [117].

 Cardiac Amyloidosis